 Having found examples of current gull classifications of where molt cycles, leg color and voice vary among subspecies, I've come to my own conclusion that Devillers' research was not "the" determining factor that brought about the split, but rather, it was the aggregation of differences that many ornithologists had been pointing out since almost immediately after the classification was made by Audubon.
 Although I'm sure Devillers' work was the straw that broke the camel's back.

 I spent a couple days birding the Salton Sea earlier this month (August, 2010).
 Most of the birds I observed were in heavy molt but I did have the opportunity to observe the various ages of YFGU.
-I made it a point to visit various Western Gull colonies along the coast before and after my Salton Sea visit.
+I made it a point to spend time observing plenty of Western Gulls along the coast before and after my Salton Sea visit.
 As I was getting out of my car and changing into my mud boots, I heard an interesting vocalization from the beach that I had never heard before.
-The only gulls on the beach, as it appeard, were Yellow-footed, California, Ring-billed and Laughing.
+The only gulls on the beach, as it appeared, were Yellow-footed, California, Ring-billed and Laughing.
 Having heard the latter three before today, I suspected that the voice I was hearing was that of Yellow-footed.
 The voice was very distinct: deep, low pitched and somewhat eerie.
 Indeed, it was an adult Yellow-footed Gull -- ruler of the beach!

 |Presumably a female on left and male on right.|

 |My lifer Yellow-footed.
 This is the first individual my eyes met as I drove along the levee road.|

 Adults are easily separated from Western Gull by leg color.
 Although, on two occasions during my visit, I watched adult Yellow-footeds fly away with their legs dangling under their tails.
 The shadow from their tails obscured the yellow color on the feet and legs, resulting in what both Guy McCaskie and I swore was pink.
 We realized this was a lighting effect playing tricks on our eyes.